 In Art, pupils are given a solid basis in drawing and painting methods and then they progress to more creative aspects of painting, sculpture, pottery, collage and mixed media projects.

 The main aim in the PE Department is to introduce the children to a variety of sports in various learning environments.
 This allows them to gain the interest, knowledge, skills and motivation they need to engage in lifelong physical activity.

-Students of the TEMS international school in Aravaca study French as a foreign language through full immersion with native teachers.
+Our pupils study French as a foreign language through full immersion with native teachers.

 Music is taught in years 7 and 8.
 The students study music theory and notation.
 They are encouraged to apply this knowledge practically and critically, by evaluating various types of music.